xhiroga/UniRig/README.md

     ```bash
     uv sync
     ```

-  `spconv` is installed from [this repo](https://github.com/traveller59/spconv), `torch_scatter` and `torch_cluster` are installed from [this site](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html).
-Also, there is a high chance that you will encounter flash_attn installation error, go to its [original repo](https://github.com/Dao-AILab/flash-attention) and follow its installation guide.

 4.  **Download Model Checkpoint:**
     The currently available skeleton prediction model checkpoint is hosted on Hugging Face and will typically be downloaded automatically by the provided scripts/functions.